 About This Blog

 This blog had its beginnings as a Facebook page* I created back in April 2010.
-My goal at that time was to simply follow advances in healthcare information technology in general, and nursing informatics in particular.
+My goal at that time was simply to follow advances in healthcare IT and nursing informatics.

-This time, I wanted to create an online resource that would help current and future Informatics Nurses.
-I wanted to make something that I did not find when I was researching and surfing the Internet in the years before 2010: a website that gave specific steps and examples on how nurses can transition from the bedside to a new role in nursing informatics, as well as grow professionally in this field.
+This time, I wanted to create an online resource that would help current and future Informatics Nurses – the kind of resource that I didn’t to find when I was researching on the Internet in the years before 2010: a website that gave specific steps and examples of how nurses can transition from the bedside to a new role in nursing informatics, as well as grow professionally in this field.

 This blog is a journey of discovery – about the field of Nursing Informatics, about the ever-changing role of nurses, and about our evolving and expanding role in patient care, at the bedside and beyond.